Mithreindeir/nom/README.md

 Nom lang is a dynamically typed lightweight functional language focusing on simplicity and embeddability.
 To install on linux, run the install.sh script.
 Any program you make will require you to type "nom program_name" or just add #!/usr/bin/nom to the beginning of the scripts to specify which interpreter to use.
-No REPL loop yet available.
+REPL isn't well tested.
+Examples are in tests folder.

 Example factorial program written in Nom: